iamovi/cosmic-license/README.md

    - All rights not expressly granted herein are reserved.
 May your cosmic journey be filled with endless discoveries.
 ```

-Also he full text of the Cosmic License can be found in the [LICENSE.md](LICENSE.md) file.
+Also he full text of the Cosmic License can be found in the [LICENSE.txt](LICENSE.txt) file.

 🌟 Happy coding, cosmic explorer! 🌟